Shalimar the Clown: Plot summary

+Reception

 Critical reception

-Reviewing the novel in The Guardian, Natasha Walter thought that the best parts of the book was those set in Kashmir "Shalimar and Boonyi's youth and family background are realised with humour and sensual detail.
+Reviewing the novel in The Guardian, Natasha Walter thought that the best parts of the book was those set in Kashmir: "Shalimar and Boonyi's youth and family background are realised with humour and sensual detail.
 And the destruction of Kashmir is the true heart of this book.
 When dealing with that tragedy Rushdie's style is genuinely passionate; this is a paean of love to a destroyed homeland.
 By contrast, when Rushdie journeys into the past of Max Ophuls the tale becomes coldly decorative".
 Jason Cowley in The Observer said that it was "Rushdie's most engaging book since Midnight's Children.
 It is a lament.
 It is a revenge story.
 It is a love story.
 And it is a warning - to Muslims and to secular pluralists alike."
 Michiko Kakutani in The New York Times was more critical and described Rushdie's prose as "clotted and clichéd".